marcodelapierre/ansible-pilot-spack-singularity/README.md

 # ansible-pilot-spack-singularity
-A pilot Ansible playbook to install Spack and Singularity
+A pilot Ansible playbook to install Spack, Singularity and SHPC (Singularity-HPC)